 The Company's approach to managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due.
-As at September 30, 2016, the Company had cash and cash equivalents of \$1,015,474 to settle current liabilities of \$270,535.
-Management believes the Company has sufficient funds to meet its current liabilities as they become due.
+As at September 30, 2017, the Company had cash and cash equivalents of \$94,913 to settle current liabilities of \$229,306.
+Management intends to obtain additional equity financing and/or dispose of its marketable securities in order to meet its current liabilities as they become due.
 See going concern discussion in Note 2.